YugabyteDB-Samples/pizza-store-kong-mesh/README.md

 ![standalone_mesh_arch](https://github.com/YugabyteDB-Samples/pizza-store-kong-mesh/assets/1537233/14e35556-095e-4c9d-8156-84c46087eea8)

-Both microservices register with the [Spring Discovery Service](https://spring.io/projects/spring-cloud-netflix)(aka.
-Spring Cloud Netflix).
-This allows all the registered services to connect and communicate with each other directly using only their names.
+There is a Kuma data plane (KUMA-DP) running alongside the kitchen and tracker microservices.
+The DPs are used for the service-to-service communication.

+The Kuma control plane (KUMA-CP) is used to configure and manage the mesh components including the DPs of the kitchen and tracker services.

-The client interacts with the microservices via [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway).
+The users interact with the microservices via the mesh gateway instance that is deployed as a standalone DP of the Kong Mesh.
 Following the provided routes configuration, the gateway resolves user requests and forwards them to respective services.
-The gateway also registers with the Discovery Service to benefit from the automatic discovery of the registered Kitchen and Tracker services.

 YugabyteDB is a database that can scale horizontally, withstand various outages, and pin pizza orders to required locations.
 The application supports stretched and geo-partitioned YugabyteDB clusters.